ashishmobio/LearnGit/README.md

 # LearnGit
 Learn Git by Insightful Techie
-This line contains a mstke
+This line no more contains a mistake.